seminar-cv-by-deeplearning-31/SOCOfing-AE/index.md

 After some failed attempts, we decided to keep our architecture choice simple, and use a standard autoencoder implemented by [pytorch lightning bolt](https://pytorch-lightning-bolts.readthedocs.io/en/latest/autoencoders.html).
 This autoencoder makes use of resnet blocks, which is a commonly used architecture in deep learning.
 The autoencoder implementation provides two sizes of the resnet models.
 Most of the experiments use the resnet18 variant, as this variant needs a fraction of the compute of the resent50 variant.
 Some of the 96x96 input sizes were done with the resnet50 model.

+We make two modifications to the lightning bolt Autoencoder.
+The number of image channels is changed from 3 to 1 to support the grayscale fingerprints as opposed to rgb images.
+In addition to that we override the training step to be able to change the loss function.

 # Failed: 96x96 fingerprints

 ## Training